Iserlohn Roosters

 The Iserlohn Roosters are a professional ice hockey team based in Iserlohn, North Rhine-Westphalia.
 They are members of the Deutsche Eishockey Liga (DEL) since 2000 and play their home games at the Balver-Zinn Arena which is also known as Eissporthalle am Seilersee.
 The team made the playoffs three times in its first 15 seasons in the DEL.
-The Roosters are widely regarded for their fans and having one of the best atmospheres at home games in Europe despite having an arena capacity for just 4967 spectators.
+The Roosters are widely regarded for their fans and having one of the best atmospheres at home games in Europe despite having an arena capacity for just 4,967 spectators.
 The club caused much controversy in 1987 when, under Heinz Weifenbach, a US$900,000 advertising deal was signed for former Libyan leader Muammar Gaddafi's The Green Book.
-The book is widely acknowledged as having been inspired by Mao Zedong's The Little Red Book.

 History

 The history of ice hockey in Iserlohn began in the neighbouring town of Hemer.
 Canadian soldiers were deployed to a district of Hemer called Deilinghofen.
 They came to the town after the end of the Korean War in 1953 and soon built an arena – first without a roof.
 The teenagers in Deilinghofen were interested in this strange kind of sport and wanted to play it, too.
 They played on streets or frozen ponds, and were allowed to play in the arena in 1957 for the first time.
 Recognizing the joy of the teenagers, the Canadians found some coaches, with Charles McCuaig later becoming a regular trainer.
 After a long period of preparation, the first game against a Canadian youth team from Soest was on 8 March 1958 in front of 120 people.
 Deilinghofen played well, but lost 2–6.
 The equipment was borrowed from the soldiers.
 After that game, matches were more regular and attracted more fans, so a roof was built on the arena in 1958.